 "I worked very hard and spent a lot of money on this gift for him, and I got to the event and last minute, Elon [wasn't there].
 And I was so devastated," Carmichael told me.
 "So I thought, maybe I should give this to Jack.
 You know, Jack Dorsey, the CEO."

 'We're changing the whole program'

-An hour before Dorsey wound up taking the stage to talk about Musk not being there, Carmichael in a ballroom just above.
-He has literally started to write a note to Dorsey explaining the gift.
+An hour before Dorsey wound up taking the stage to talk about Musk not being there, he'd met Carmichael for the first time in a ballroom.
+Carmichael said he had literally just started to write a note to Dorsey explaining the gift.